 While this isn’t a marathon, it is a fall running event, and we don’t have many to pick from this year.

 Stowe, VT | 16 October | Saturday | 8:00 AM

 This race will challenge you!
 Although Trapp lodge has some of the smoothest, most runnable trail around, they also boast some incredible single track.
 Steep climbs and descents and a newly updated climb to the highest point on the Trapp Lodge Property; Round Top Mountain!

 The 13.1 mile loop course is approximately 2/3 double track wide trails and dirt roads, and 1/3 serpentine, rugged single track.
 Full marathon racers will traverse this loop twice.
 This is a challenging trail race with significant elevation gain and loss and some steep scrambling segments.

-Registration is closed.
-Full Marathon was $90 and the Half was $75.
+Registration is open Full Marathon is $90 and the Half is $75.